 - matching taxpayer dollars with non-government contributions to extend the impact of not-for-profit organizations; and

 - simplifying access to government funding for community organizations.

-Call for concepts (closed)
+National Call for Concepts (closed)

 - Date modified: